Africa from A to Z: Fast facts on the 55 states | Brand South Africa

 HERITAGE

-- Born in Equatorial Guinea: Álvaro Cervera Díaz, a retired footballer who played 12 seasons for the Spanish La Liga and is current coach of CD Tenerife.
+► Born in Equatorial Guinea: Álvaro Cervera Díaz, a retired professional footballer who played 12 seasons for the Spanish La Liga.

 ERITREA